bansalsd420/webdem/mj_web_schema_cheatsheet.md

 If you need a full schema dump, run the DB schema export and I can normalize it into a readable reference.
 ```
 - `variation_id` → `variations(id)`
+`variation_id` → `variations(id)`

+Developer notes (broadcasts & home modals)
+- The `app_home_broadcasts` table stores short site-wide messages.
+Fields: `id`, `business_id`, `title`, `body`, `active` (boolean), `created_at`.
+- The frontend shows two transient modals on first visit per-tab: an Age Verification modal and (if present) the Broadcast modal.
+The frontend stores per-tab seen flags in `sessionStorage` so the modals reappear when a new tab is opened but not when the same tab is reloaded.
+- Admin/dev can manage broadcasts via the dev-only endpoints under `/api/test/broadcasts` (GET/POST/DELETE).
+These endpoints are intended for local/dev use only and not exposed in production.